trueadm/ripple/README.md

 }
 ```

-With the regular destructuring, such as the one below, the `class` property would lose its reactivity.
+With the regular destructuring, such as the one below, the `class` property would lose its reactivity:

 ```jsx
 // ❌ WRONG class / className reactivity would be lost